Bobby Gardiner: Playing style

 Stylistically, Gardiner plays what is termed a wet tuned accordion.
-Other Irish proponents of wet tuning include: Joe Burke, Tony McMahon, Martin Connolly and Seamus Begley and as such Gardiner was one of the first Irish accordionist to master the art of the B/C accordion tuning.
+Other Irish proponents of wet tuning include: Joe Burke, Tony McMahon, Martin Connolly and Séamus Begley and as such Gardiner was one of the first Irish accordionist to master the art of the B/C accordion tuning.
 Bobby Gardiner's style of playing is particularly suited to Irish dancing because of his impeccable rhythm, creativity and his use of the single-button triplet, which has become his hallmark.

 In "The Clare Shout" Bobby focuses on the one-row melodeon and the traditional art form of lilting, or mouth music.
 In the past, lilting was used to accompany dancers when instruments were unavailable.